Unboxed-Software/solana-course/content/program-state-management.md

+---
-# Create a Basic Program, Part 2 - State Management
+title: Create a Basic Program, Part 2 - State Management

-# Lesson Objectives
+objectives:
 - Describe the process of creating a new account using a Program Derived Address (PDA)
 - Use seeds to derive a PDA
 - Use the space required by an account to calculate the amount of rent (in lamports) a user must allocate
 - Use a Cross Program Invocation (CPI) to initialize an account with a PDA as the address of the new account
 - Explain how to update the data stored on a new account
+---

 # TL;DR